Carnaux/NFT-Marker-Creator/README.md

 1. Upload any JPG/PNG image.
 2. If the Number of Channels is missing, it will ask for it.
 3. Click the generate button.
+4. Choose between ZFT or the iset, fset, fset3 files.
-4. The files will be automatically downloaded when the generation finishes.
+5. The files will be automatically downloaded when the generation finishes.

 ------
 #### If you want to generate you own NftMarkerCreator.min.js use the dev branch.

-"Icon made by Freepik from www.flaticon.com"